sigridg/EOSC/services.md

 [← Back to main document](index.md)

-## Service charing
+## Service sharing

 ### Sharing a Service That Is not Part of a Thematic Node

-The following diagram illustrates how a service developed by UiO (University of Oslo) that is not part of a thematic node can be shared through the Norwegian EOSC node to both national and international recipients:
+The following diagram illustrates how a service developed by a Norwegian university f.ex.
+UiO (University of Oslo) that is not part of a thematic node can be shared through the Norwegian EOSC node to both national and international recipients:

 <div class="mermaid">
 graph TD